 Slf license key files are required while upgrading to version 7.4 and later.
 The text-based license keys that are used in previous product versions are not supported when upgrading to version 7.4 and later.
 If you plan to upgrade any of the InfoScale products from a version earlier than 7.4, first contact Customer Care for your region to procure an applicable slf license key file.
-Refer to the following link for contact information of the Customer Care center for your region: https://www.veritas.com/content/support/en_US/contact-us.html.
+Refer to the

-If your current installation uses a permanent license key, you will be prompted to update the license to 7.4.2.
+If your current installation uses a permanent license key, you will be prompted to update the license to 8.0.2.
 Ensure that the license key file is downloaded on the local host, where you want to upgrade the product.
 The license key file must not be saved in the root directory (/) or the default license directory on the local host (/etc/vx/licenses/lic).
 You can save the license key file inside any other directory on the local host.